Meet Our Team: Q&A with Marty Sellers, Cofounder and CEO

 What is one important thing you have learned during your time at Sellers Dorsey?

 One crucial lesson I’ve learned is to be open to new possibilities.
-Especially in health care, it’s important to innovate while remaining anchored to our core mission to improve access, quality, and equity.
+Especially in healthcare, it’s important to innovate while remaining anchored to our core mission to improve access and quality.
 Being on the cutting edge enables us to develop novel, successful solutions for our clients and to positively impact the lives of those who rely on the Medicaid program.

 Do you have a favorite book, movie, quote, or personal hobby you can share?